 The District seeks a balance between maximizing resources for the education of our students and maintaining the long-term financial health of the District.
 The governmental activities mirror that goal.
 Our support services seek to be efficient at providing the necessary safe, orderly, and positive learning environment so that more dollars are available for the direct instruction of students.
 Our child nutrition programs seek to be self-supporting and cost effective.

-- > State Aid Foundation allowance increased, on a per student basis, from \$8,111 in the previous year to \$8,700. - Food service revenues and transfers in were greater than expenditures by \$93,362.
+- > State Aid Foundation allowance increased, on a per student basis, from \$8,700 in the previous year to \$9,150. - Food service expenditures were greater than revenues by \$55,180.

 FINANCIAL ANALYSIS OF THE DISTRICT'S FUNDS